sheikhrakib0/RAGHSC/README.md

 * Heading-based chunking
 * Fine-tuning LLM with a larger document.
 * I could use Normalization in embedding step
 * Trial and error for embedding model, simiilarity, other powerfull llm model.

+It’s a brilliant initiative that reflects your commitment to innovation in education through AI, and I’m genuinely excited about the possibilities this role offers.
+I am very much interested in joining your team and contributing to projects that make learning more intelligent and accessible.
+I would be glad to further discuss my approach to the assessment and how my background aligns with your goals.

+## Please feel free to reach out if you’d like to set up a time to discuss further.